Find out how Tor evolved from military project to anarchist darling in just a few decades.

 But to be able to use this tool without raising suspicion, the government needs to promote the Tor network as a liberating and empowering technology for those who want to break free from authoritarian control.
 They needed to not just promote it by spreading the word, but also by making the software genuinely effective and endorsed by the same people the government wishes to gather information on.

-Organizations like the US government are not entirely homogenous, and no doubt consist of actors who honestly try to protect civil rights, as well as those who wish to strengthen authoritarian structures.
+Organizations like the U.S. government are not entirely homogeneous, and no doubt consist of actors who honestly try to protect civil rights, as well as those who wish to strengthen authoritarian structures.

 To use the Tor network to our advantage, we must understand how it works and what the limitations are.
 Tor’s open-source code allows us to understand exactly what is going on under the hood and audit the implementation of secure encryption.